-The Morton Arboretum invites applications for a two year postdoctoral researcher to work on an NSF-supported project, “Quantifying biogeographic history: a novel model-based approach to integrating data from genes, fossils, specimens, and environments”.
-The successful applicant will join an international team of researchers in mathematics/ statistics, ecology, biogeography, distribution modeling, and population genetics.
-The postdoctoral researcher will collaborate with the project team to design, develop and implement novel methods for integrating datasets which have different characteristics and resolution (environmental, paleoecological, and genetic data) to make inference about historical shifts in species ranges and changes in population sizes.
+The Morton Arboretum invites applications for a two year postdoctoral researcher to work on an NSF-supported project focused on quantifying species’ geographic range shifts and population sizes using multiple data types.
+The successful applicant will join an international team of researchers with expertise in mathematics/ statistics, ecology, biogeography, and population genetics.
+The postdoctoral researcher will collaborate with the project team to develop and implement quantitative methods to make inference about range shifts since the last Ice Age by integrating datasets which have different characteristics and spatial and temporal resolution (environmental, paleoecological, and genetic data).

 The Morton Arboretum is a world-class plant science research institute and public botanic garden near Chicago, USA, with strengths in ecology, conservation, informatics, and genomics.
 The Arboretum has collaborations with scientists at the Field Museum, University of Illinois Chicago, two National Laboratories, Brookfield Zoo, and Chicago Botanic Garden.

 Applicants should have a Ph.D. (or Ph.D. defense scheduled) in a quantitative science (i.e., mathematical biology, statistics, theoretical ecology, or related fields), or in an ecological field with demonstrated experience in quantitative ecology.
 Experience in one or more of the following is preferred: Bayesian statistics, spatial modeling, state-space modeling, or mathematical modelling.
 Experience in programming is preferred.
 Applicants should demonstrate an interest in working at the interface of statistics and ecology.